DInfanger/pvalue_functions/README.md

   - [R-package `pvaluefunctions` has been released on CRAN\!](#r-package-pvaluefunctions-has-been-released-on-cran)
   - [Overview](#overview)
-  - [Installation and recreating of the graphics in the paper](#installation-and-recreating-of-the-graphics-in-the-paper)
+  - [Installation and recreation of the graphics in the paper](#installation-and-recreation-of-the-graphics-in-the-paper)

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->